How to Thicken Beef Stew in Slow Cooker: Tips for Delicious, Hearty Results

 5. Gelatin might not be something you immediately associate with beef stew, but it can be a surprisingly effective thickener.
 Dissolve a small amount of unflavored gelatin in a bit of water and add it to your slow cooker.
 As it cools, the gelatin sets, creating a thicker and more cohesive stew.

-Related Post: Can You Cook Rice in a Slow Cooker and Achieve Perfect Results Every Time
+Related Post: Can You Cook a Turkey in a Slow Cooker?
+Discover the Easy and Flavorful Method!

 1. Too Much Liquid In Slow Cooker Stew